Our top picks of inspiring books for Mighty Girl graduates from preschool to college!

 On an empty page an artist starts to create — and things don't work out exactly as planned.
 But amidst mistakes like one eye bigger than the other, or a weird frog-cow-cat... thing, or an inky smudge, this artist is able to see possibility.
 The eye may have been a mistake, but the glasses look great; the frog-cow-cat makes an excellent bush; and even the smudges can look like leaves floating across the sky.
 With simple, playful text, author/illustrator Corinna Luyken reminds readers young and old that "mistakes" can be the start of bright ideas — and that all of us are works in progress.
 It's the perfect reminder as she heads out for a new adventure.

 "Dear Girl, this book is for you.
 Wonderful, smart, beautiful you."
 New York Times bestselling author Amy Krouse Rosenthal and her daughter Paris Rosenthal remind all the girls out there that they are perfect just as they are!
 Their charming text celebrates individuality and encourages girls to use their strength and courage to make their mark on the world: "Keep that arm raised!
 You have smart things to say!"
 Their exuberant text is matched by Holly Hatam's illustrations, full of energetic, daring, and happy girls.
 This love letter to special girls is the perfect gift to inspire her on the next step of her journey.
+And if you're looking for a gift for a boy graduate, check out Dear Boy, written by Paris Rosenthal and her father, Jason Rosenthal.

 This book reminds every Mighty Girl that "there simply is no other like you"!
 This tribute to individuality urges readers to embrace their unique talents and gifts — after all, as author Marianne Richmond reminds everyone, "Millions were born, yet none filled your space."
 With its cheerful illustrations that celebrate diverse cultures, communities, and people, readers both young and old will enjoy finding hints of their own "you-ness" in its pages.